Increased 100,000-point Marriott Bonvoy Boundless bonus offer

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

-Available once again is a monster six-figure sign-up bonus for the Marriott Bonvoy Boundless™ Credit Card offer of 100,000 Marriott points after spending $5,000 on purchases in the first three months of account opening.
-This is an increase of 25,000 points over the previous bonus and currently the best option for earning Marriott points and a top hotel credit card offer.
+Available once again is a monster six-figure sign-up bonus for the Marriott Bonvoy Boundless™ Credit Card.
+You’ll get 100,000 Marriott points after spending $3,000 on purchases in the first three months of account opening.
+That’s 25,000 points more than the previous bonus — and currently the highest offer of any Marriott Bonvoy credit card!

 Marriott Bonvoy Boundless credit card’s 100,000-point offer

-The Chase Marriott Bonvoy Boundless card comes with an annual free-night certificate when you renew the card (valid at hotels costing up to 35,000 points per night).
+The Marriott Bonvoy Boundless card also comes with an annual free-night certificate when you renew the card (valid at hotels costing up to 35,000 points per night).
 The free-night certificate alone could justify paying the Marriott Bonvoy Boundless card’s annual fee of $95.
 For example, I used my annual free night to stay at Hotel LeVeque, which routinely costs $200+.
 I saved $105+ more than I paid in the annual fee from this single benefit.
 If you know you’ll stay at Marriott at least once per year, this card is a keeper.

 The secret power of Marriott points is that you can transfer them to 40+ airlines, most of which offer a 3:1 ratio.
 In addition, you’ll get 15,000 bonus Marriott points added to every 60,000 points you transfer.
 In most cases, that’s an extra 5,000 miles, so a 60,000-point transfer would convert to 25,000 miles.